git-cola/git-cola/README.md

 Set `QT_API=pyqt4` in your environment if you have both versions of PyQt installed and want to ensure that PyQt4 is used.

-NOTE: git-cola includes a vendored copy of its QtPy dependency.

-We provide a copy of the `qtpy` module when installing git-cola so that you are not required to install QtPy separately.
-If you'd like to provide your own `qtpy` module, for example from the `python-qtpy` Debian package, then use `make NO_VENDOR_LIBS=1 ...` when invoking `make`, or export `GIT_COLA_NO_VENDOR_LIBS=1` into the build environment.

-Python3 users on debian will need to install `python3-distutils` in order to run the Makefile's installation steps.  `distutils` is a Python build requirement, but not needed at runtime.

 ## ADDITIVES

 git-cola enables additional features when the following